Installer Badges Toolkit

 The Toolkit for home retrofits consists of 25 Badges, each representing different energy efficiency tasks that an installer could perform on a home.
 Each Badge defines the desired outcome, criteria to verify, applicable material requirements, and references to Standard Work Specifications (SWS) or other relevant standards.

 The Badges provide a consistent approach to training by ensuring that installers in different regions are learning the same skills nationwide.
 Organizations can also customize the Toolkit by choosing only those Badges that are relevant to their program.

 The Badges Toolkit includes five pieces:

-- The "Badges Toolkit: Worksheet" includes several questions an entity would consider when determining whether and how to best incorporate the badges into its weatherization assistance program
+- The "Badges Toolkit: Worksheet" includes what to consider when determining whether and how to best incorporate the Badges into a weatherization assistance program.

-- In the "Crew Leader Job Task Analysis Spreadsheet," the badges align with the JTA, indicating which badges address which areas of the JTA
+- The "Crew Leader Job Task Analysis Spreadsheet" indicates how the Badges align with specific areas of the JTA.

-- The "RIT Badges Passport" features separate pages for each badge, which include places for the installer and the supervisor/trainer to record the number of times a task has been successfully completed; and
+- The "Installer Badges Passport" features separate pages for each Badge, which include places for the installer and the supervisor/trainer to record the number of times a task has been successfully completed.

-- The "RIT Badges Verification Criteria" include sample inspection checklists for each badge.
+- The "Installer Badges Verification Criteria" includes sample inspection checklists for each Badge.
 These can be modified as needed based on approved variance requests or more stringent requirements.
-They also should provide a basis for consistent inspections and awarding of badges.
+They also provide a basis for consistent inspections and awarding of Badges.